Xophmeister/tapestry/README.md

 * Put everything together and print on several pieces of paper.

 Note that a significant amount of preprocessing was also done to the image to put it into a "useful" state.
-Ordinarily, its downsampled to eight shades of grey (as it's hard to find wool in other colours with a good range of graduations), but this has to be done sensitively: You need to strike a balance, in the dithering, between high-complexity (i.e., painful to sew) and image quality.
-Also, it's worth pointing out that the resolution of such embroideries is pretty low; like 100×125 at about 12dpi.
+Ordinarily, it's downsampled to eight shades of grey (as it's hard to find wool in other colours with a good range of graduations), but this has to be done sensitively: You need to strike a balance, in the dithering, between complexity (i.e., awkwardness to sew) and image quality.
+Also, it's worth pointing out that the resolution of such embroideries is pretty low; like 100×125 at about 12dpi low.

 Anyway, did I mention how long ago this was?
 Well, it turns out that said VB programme doesn't work on modern platforms.
 Moreover, I have